Saint-Brieuc Cathedral: The cathedral exterior

-The West Porch is the best entrance to use to access the cathedral.
-Once inside six steps lead down to the floor of the nave and from here one has a good view of the altar erected at the crossing of the transept.
+Inside the west porch, six steps lead down to the floor of the nave and a view of the altar erected at the crossing of the transept.
 The west porch was first built in the 15th century at the time the south tower was erected and was completely rebuilt in 1888.
 The west porch gable dates to the 13th century but was reworked in the 14th century and a rose window was added in the 16th century.
 Two doors give access to the cathedral, and the trumeau is decorated with a standing Virgin Mary which came from the Chapelle Saint-Colomban in Peumerit-Quintin.
 The North porch is known as the "du Matray" and was reconstructed in 1856.
 The tympanum is decorated with "Une Vierge à l'oiseau" in polychromed wood.
 The Sacristy was added between the arm of the transept and the north aisle of the nave in the 15th century.The north gable of the transept has a large window destroyed during the French Revolution and completely replaced in 1852.
 It is topped by a clock tower dating to 1836 which replaced an earlier tower dated 1618.
 The cathedral has two towers.
 The Tour du Nordic or the Tour Brieuc is 28 metres high and holds two bells.
 The Tour du Midi is higher at 33 metres and holds three bells.
 The latter tower was built in the 15th-century partly as a consequence of the sieges of 1375 and 1394 and its spire was added in 1852.
 The gable of the north transept built with much red granite quarried in the local area has a modern window, the old window having been destroyed in the French revolution.
 The gable is topped by an 18th-century clock, and for many years this was the only clock in the town.

 The chevet has a small door called the "Porte de la Vierge".
 Above the door is a small window to a room which served as the chapter prison.
 The gable of the south transept has an ornate 15th-century window in the "flamboyant" style an addition which owed much to the generosity of Olivier de Clisson.